liamgentile/FunWithGPT3/README.md

 # fun-with-gpt3

 A simple website for interacting with GPT-3, a natural language processing AI model.
-This site was created as part of my application to the 2022 Fall Front End Development Internship at Shopify.

 The pertinent code can be found in `src/components/HomePage.vue`